• Skip to primary navigation

 Large Ball Ornaments

-Picks, Snowflakes (like these) or any other Accents
+Picks, Snowflakes or any other Accents

 Christmas Tree Skirt or Christmas Tree Collar – I personally used a white sheet because the gifts cover it anyway, but I LOVE these Christmas tree collars.
 Maybe next year!